Vasyl Meleshko: Khatyn massacre

 When I arrived at the site of the shooting, there were really a lot of people lying on the road.
 The entire place was drenched in blood. ...
 I saw how Ivankiv was firing with a machine gun upon the people who were running for cover in the forest, and how Katriuk and Meleshko were shooting the people lying on the road. ...
 Meleshko and Pankiv were particularly cruel to the loggers—Meleshko because he had been wounded, and Pankiv because he wanted to avenge [the killing of a soldier] from his home region.

-Shortly afterwards, the policemen from the 118th Battalion and the SS-Dirlewanger Battalion surrounded the village of Khatyn, where several partisans remained.
+Shortly afterwards, the policemen from the 118th Battalion and the 1st company of SS-Sonderbatailllon Dirlewanger attacked and surrounded the village of Khatyn, where several partisans remained.
 They started shooting at the village.
 The platoon commander Meleshko even pushed away one of his subordinate machine gunners and began shooting himself.
+Troops from Dirlewanger's company used mortars and heavy guns to weaken the partisan's resistance.

-Entering the village, the punishers plundered it.
+After the resistance has been neutralized, They entered the village and plundered it.
 They drove all the residents into a barn, closed it, and set it on fire.
 Like other commanders, Meleshko was in the immediate vicinity of the barn, and along with others, he fired on the burning barn with an automatic rifle while people tried to escape from it.
 All the houses in the village of Khatyn were also burned.
 149 civilians died.